prasannjeet/springboot-angular-mongo-battleship/readme.md

 ## Time Taken
 Total time taken to build the game was 14-15 hours.

-## Limitations
-One or many of these limitations could have been resolved with more time in hand.

-- No validations have been done in the text boxes.
-As a result, the game might fail if username contains characters other than alphabets and numerals.
-- Currently, the game will run only in localhost.
-- No tests have been implemented yet.
-- There is no AI opponent currently.
-- The design of the application can be improved.

-## Design Inspirations
-- The battleship board design was inspired from the chessboard design discussed [here](https://stackoverflow.com/questions/39008253/draw-chessboard-with-frame-with-pure-html-and-css) by `caco` and `pol`.
-This was later extensively modified, and was also adapted fro Angular.
-- The idea for two-columned game layout was taken from [here](https://codepen.io/lukemeyrick/pen/gppveo), made by `Luke Meyrick`.
-- The design for scorecard table was taken from [here](https://codepen.io/ivillamil/pen/jWjgzE), made by `Ivan Villamil`.
-- Websites such as
-- Websites such as `angular.io`, `spring.io`, `stackoverflow.com` were extensively referenced.

 # About
 ## Spring Boot Backend
 The project follows MVC Design Pattern.
 The `model` package contains all the models.
 Cookies or Sessions are not used.
 The server persists the game data in it's database, and remembers the players via the websocket messages.